Table of Contents

 - Adhere to proper deadlines, accounting periods, and protocol when moving a payroll expense.

-Refer to: Cost transfer approval matrix
+Refer to: Cost transfer approval matrix (PDF)

 - Transactions must be processed within 60 days from when the original charge was posted.
 This applies to expenses incurred during and after the project budget period ends.
 If the deadline is missed, additional justification and approvals are necessary.